James Bridge Copper Works: Redevelopment

-A redevelopment of the site into 620000 sqft of commercial units was proposed in 2019.
-The regeneration would be part-funded by WMCA and carried out by Henry Boot plc.
+A redevelopment of the site into 620000 sqft of commercial units was proposed in 2019; to be part-funded by WMCA and carried out by Henry Boot plc.
 The WMCA described the site, which has the potential to create 1,100 permanent jobs, as the "largest potential employment site in the Black Country and one of the largest brownfield employment opportunities in the West Midlands".
-Contracts between Walsall Council and Henry Boot were signed in 2021, the works will cost around £100 million and will be part-funded by the WMCA and the Black Country Local Enterprise Partnership.
+Contracts between Walsall Council and Henry Boot were signed in 2021, with the works expected to cost around £100 million; at this time additional funding had been made available by the Black Country Local Enterprise Partnership.
 Henry Boot submitted a planning application for the works in January 2021.
 Some local residents objected to the application because of the loss of vegetation and possible traffic, parking and dust during construction; the Birmingham and Black Country Wildlife Trust also objected on the grounds of habitat loss.
 Council planning officers recommended that the application was granted and councillors approved it on 30 April 2021.

-Remediation works began on site by May 2021 with groundworks for the units due to begin in 2023 and completion scheduled for 2027.
+Remediation works began on site by May 2021 and were completed in 2024.
+This included the grouting and capping of 134 former mine shafts, the processing of 735200 m3 of refuse tip material, of which 91% was kept on site, and the treatment of 5700000 litre of groundwater.
+Construction of a manufacturing and logistics hub, to be named SPARK, began in early 2025.